 A 3D formula simplifies your writing

 Say you have a workbook that contains one sheet per month.
-You want to create a worksheet that will synthesize all these month in a worksheet "Year".
+You want to create a worksheet that will synthesize all these months in a worksheet "Year".

-The mistake in such cases is to select each sheet, one by one and add the cell to have a final formula that looks like this.
+The mistake in such cases is to select each sheet, one by one, and add the cell to have a final formula that looks like this.

 =January!B3+February!B3+March!B3+ ...